 Protect yourself against shopping fraud

-website’s feedback function works.
-Feedback will give you useful
+- Make sure you understand how the website’s feedback function works.
+Feedback will give you useful information about recent transactions other buyers have made.

 - Check the item's description carefully – ask the seller questions if you’re not sure of something.